red-hat-storage/downstream-cherry-picker/README.rst

    * Adds "``Resolves: rhbz#``" to each cherry-pick.

 * Does all the work on a separate "rhbz-" Git branch, so you can clean up if things go wrong or you have to resolve conflicts by hand.
+This branch name convention will trigger the Git commit hook that inserts the rhbz number into each changelog.
+If you do not have the Git commit hook installed into your repository, ``downstream-cherry-picker`` will download and install it for you.

 * Automatically fetches the pull request's commits if you don't have the commits in your local clone already.